Focus on competitive intelligence's use to filter or reduce noise.

 The 2018 LMA Competitive Intelligence Certificate (CIC) program this November will teach legal marketers how to extract the most value out of CI information.
 In New York City, attendees will gain hands-on, tailored education by the world’s leading CI experts.
 Templates, tools and real-world applications will help you execute exceptional CI strategy within your firm.
-Register by September 24 to take advantage of early-bird rates!
+Register today!

 Ben Gilad, Ph.D., is a cofounder and president of the FGH-Academy of Competitive Intelligence, a former strategy professor at Rutgers University and the author of Business War Games, Early Warning and Business Blindspots.